Film & Fantasy

 By the way, there is a special texture on the left building.
 As you can see, the surfaces of the model in the viewport are actually totally flat.
 The greeble texture then creates this complex structure.

 Just a space scene.
-Why not.
 Please fix this satellite!

 The globe is made in After Effects with ORB.
 A cool free plugin from Video Copilot.